 Before you spend your savings, sell a piece of property or leverage a mortgage to find startup capital for your concierge practice, ask yourself these questions.
 Note, according to Concierge Medicine Today 2015 Poll, the majority of physicians use Personal Assets (savings, house, 401 K, etc) to finance and fund their entry into Concierge Care or its distant relative, Direct Primary Care.

-What do if you know you would not fail?
+What would you do if you know you would not fail?

 Author and business consultant Marcus Buckingham wrote a book about this topic titled ‘Now, Discover Your Strengths.’
 In it he writes … Unfortunately, most of us have little sense of our talents and strengths, much less the ability to build our lives around them.
 Instead, guided by our parents, by our teachers, by our managers, and by psychology’s fascination with pathology, we become experts in our weaknesses and spend our lives trying to repair these flaws, while our strengths lie dormant and neglected.